jericho3110/.github/profile/README.md

 We create interactive text based tutorials.

-All of our team members have at least 3 years of coding experience.
+All of our team members have a good experience in programming.

 **anyone interested in contributing is welcome. kindly join our discord server**
 ### [discord 🙂](https://discord.gg/ujpJNpvCa8)